US Trade Deficit Steady At $55.2 Bn In June As Exports Sink - UrduPoint

 The falling exports and deteriorating trade picture comes as President Donald Trump intensifies his trade war with China, and Beijing vows to retaliate, which economists say is helping to weaken global growth and international commerce.

-The US trade gap dipped a token 0.3 percent to $55.2 billion last month, with exports falling faster than imports amid a general decline in trade, according to the Commerce Department report.
+The US trade gap dipped a token 0.3 percent to $55.2 billion, with exports falling faster than imports amid a general decline in trade, according to the Commerce Department report.

 Analysts had expected a slightly larger decline.